 What is employee recognition?

+Learning all about employee recognition can help you understand its importance.
 Recognizing employees is the act of acknowledging and appreciating employee contributions.
 It can take various forms, which should be adapted to the way the organization operates, with particular emphasis on employee needs.
 Employee recognition may be focused on reinforcing positive behavior (good standards & practices, goal achievement) or other actions which exceed expectations.

 Building a culture of recognition in an organization involves implementing various employee recognition programs.
 Although designing these types of mechanisms is the task of HR departments, their implementation lies primarily with managers and supervisors.
 These mechanisms should also lead to the encouragement of employees to recognize each other’s achievements.
 Consequently, each team member becomes a participant in the recognition process.